 Avid golfers tend to spend hundreds of dollars on golf course fees, golf clubs, gloves and golf balls.
 Good equipment is essential for success, so shouldn’t having the best possible vision also be a valid investment?
-Quality vision, visual skills and sun wear are three areas that you should pay close attention to when trying to improve your golf game.
+Quality vision, visual skills and sunglasses are three areas that you should pay close attention to when trying to improve your golf game.

 High-Quality VisionWhether you are a novice or a professional golfer, high-quality vision is important to your golf game.
 Make sure that you have an annual comprehensive eye exam to ensure that your vision is fully corrected.
 Even small prescriptions can impact your vision enough to cause problems.
 One vision problem that may become an issue when you reach your forties is presbyopia.
 Presbyopia is a condition that causes us to require reading glasses, progressive lenses or bifocals to see near objects clearly.

 Middle-aged golfers tend to complain about the mid-range area, a little longer than arm's length, or just about where the ball sits on the tee.
 In our 50s we tend to develop blurred vision that not only impacts our vision at reading distances, but also a little further out.
 Your doctor may have suggestions that include bifocal contact lenses or special "dual-add" no-line progressive lenses that may help clear your vision.